By Fiona McKim

 There are as many different varieties of primer as there are faces to prime, but they mainly fall into four categories.

 - Traditional silicone-based primers, which smooth over lines, blur pores and give all other makeup extra staying power.

-- Oil control primers take this one step further by including absorbant and mattifying ingredients
+- Oil control primers take this one step further by including absorbent and mattifying ingredients

 - Illuminating primers which, unsurprisingly, add radiance with peach pigment and light-reflecting particles.

-- Colour correcting primers, which come in an array of pastel tones to neutralise redness, sallowness, dark circles and any other complexion woes.
+- Colour correcting primers, which come in an array of pastel tones to neutralize redness, sallowness, dark circles and any other complexion woes.

 Feeling convinced to try a makeup primer yet?
-Discover our favourite primers to transform your beauty and skincare routine and make your makeup stay all day...
+Discover our favorite primers to transform your beauty and skincare routine and make your makeup stay all day.